-- Stand Alone is a charity supporting people who have become estranged from their families.
+- Stand Alone is a charity supporting people who have become estranged from their parents.
 Their Student Support Portal provides detailed advice and support about finances and accommodation for young people entering higher education.

 - Read Stand Alone’s blog about how estranged students can get help at uni.

 - Buttle UK helps young people in difficult situations access education, employment, and training.
 They offer a range of support packages, including grants – find out more.